bhavyanshu/Chatbase-elixir/README.md

 > Note: This is not an official Google product.

-For more information, read [official documentation](https://chatbase.com/documentation/generic)
+For more information related to Chatbase, read [official Chatbase documentation](https://chatbase.com/documentation/generic)

 ## Installation